AleksandarN-BG/VisionProjectPPP/README.md

    pip install -r requirements.txt
    ```

-3. Ensure you have a compatible camera connected to your system.
+3. Ensure you have a camera connected to your system.

 ## Usage